nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Patmore returned, grinning.

 "You two," he directed Bubber and Jinx, "catch air.
 I got a bug to put in the big boy's ear."
-And when they had eventually obeyed, he went on to Shine: "Jes' to show y' they's no hard feelin's, I got a scheme that means bucks, and if you got two good eyes, you kin see how to make some of 'em."
+And when they had eventually obeyed, he went on to Shine: "Jes' to show y' they's no hard feelin's, I got a scheme that means bucks, and if you got two good eyes, you kin see how to make some of &rsquo;em."

 "They's mo' guys in jail for schemin' than they is for bein' blind."